apache/druid/docs/development/extensions-core/catalog.md

 written into a defined column of the table is consistent with that columns definition, minimizing errors where unexpected data is written into a particular column of the table.

+### Effects of a table definition

+A table definition takes effect when it is read, not when it is written: changing one, whether through SQL DDL or the REST API, rewrites nothing.
+What it affects:

+- **SELECT queries** report each declared column with its declared type, in declared order.
+Segments that store a column as a different physical type are converted to the declared type at query time.
+Columns present in segments but not declared in the catalog remain queryable, and follow the declared columns with their physical types.
+- **INSERT and REPLACE** (the catalog applies only to SQL-based ingestion) validate against the definition rather than merely defaulting from it.
+A query column targeting a declared column must be convertible to the declared type without changing it: inserting a `BIGINT` value into a column declared `VARCHAR` stores the value as a string, while inserting a `VARCHAR` value into a column declared `BIGINT` is an error.
+Columns the query produces that the table does not declare are rejected when the table is [`sealed`](#table-properties) and ingested normally otherwise.
+  Table properties such as `segmentGranularity` and `clusterKeys` act as defaults that an individual statement may override, such as with its own `PARTITIONED BY`.
+- **Streaming and native batch ingestion** do not consult the catalog; their specs are unaffected by any table definition.

 ### SQL DDL

 Tables can be defined with SQL instead of by posting a table specification. `CREATE TABLE` and `ALTER TABLE` are